-- Develop and maintain a comprehensive and coordinated process for data collection, reporting and evaluation of student satisfaction. - Improve student utilization of and satisfaction with academic support and student services.
+- Develop and maintain a comprehensive and coordinated process for data collection, reporting and evaluation of student satisfaction. - ii.
+Improve student utilization of and satisfaction with academic support and student services. - iii.

-- iii.
 Improve the retention of students through an ongoing counseling and advisement program that will make high-quality advising available to all students. - iv.
 Increase student transfer to four-year colleges and universities. - v.
 Provide academic support services to students with academic challenges. - 7.
 Provide access to programs and services that strengthen the educational, social and economic life of the diverse community served by the College.
+(Diversity)

-(Diversity) Key Strategies - Meet the needs of diverse learners through innovative programs and delivery methods. - ii.
-Assure that educational opportunities are available without regard to race, gender, sexual orientation, ethnicity, socioeconomic status, disability or age. - Assess special needs of diverse student populations and provide support and educational services to meet those needs. - 8.
+Key Strategies - Meet the needs of diverse learners through innovative programs and delivery methods. - Assure that educational opportunities are available without regard to race, gender, sexual orientation, ethnicity, socioeconomic status, disability or age. - Assess special needs of diverse student populations and provide support and educational services to meet those needs. - 8.
 Provide educational opportunities that support a culture of lifelong learning.
-(Community Development and Lifelong Learning) Key Strategies - i.
-Provide cultural enrichment and educational opportunities to the students as well as the community through a variety of arts and humanities. - ii.
-Provide access to lifelong learning opportunities to the service area of the College. - Partner with the Alabama Community College System and local agencies in the the service area of the College in offering adult education classes. - iv.
+(Community Development and Lifelong Learning) Key Strategies - Provide cultural enrichment and educational opportunities to the students as well as the community through a variety of arts and humanities. - ii.
+Provide access to lifelong learning opportunities to the service area of the College. - iii.
+Partner with the Alabama Community College System and local agencies in the the service area of the College in offering adult education classes. - iv.
 Provide service-learning opportunities that expose students to a lifestyle of the community involvement and the community to lifelong learning. - 9.
 Expand and enhance the image and reputation of the College through ongoing public and communication effort.
-(Public Relations) Key Strategies - i.
-Promote a strong college identity that reflects WCCS as a success-driven institution that demonstrates a leadership role in its service area. - ii.
-Design, produce and deliver professional communications about programs, instructional support and services to a diverse student population, the general public, and the media.
+(Public Relations) Key Strategies - Promote a strong college identity that reflects WCCS as a success-driven institution that demonstrates a leadership role in its service area.